larsbrinkhoff/its-archives/ailab/greenblatt-ai-films-interview-2006.md

 but even at that time you see it been quite a few years.
-I mean, when I was doing this this stuff here, you know it was 6360 four 6566 kind of thing and and then further on but but I probably saw this tape sometime in the neighborhood of 6667 maybe.
+I mean, when I was doing this this stuff here, you know it was 63, 64, 65, 66 kind of thing and and then further on but but I probably saw this tape sometime in the neighborhood of 66, 67 maybe.
 And you know at that point that it already been eight years ago or something like that.
 (20:35)